polius/meteornext-docs/docs/README.md

 # Introduction

-Meteor Next is a multiplatform web application that fully automatizes MySQL database workload operations in a Production ready environment.
+Meteor Next is a cross-platform web application that fully automatizes MySQL database workload operations in a Production ready environment.

 ## Features